sudarshan2401/tp/docs/DeveloperGuide.md

 ##### Execution of a `RemoveStudentCommand`
 <puml src="diagrams/RemoveStudentSequenceDiagramPart2.puml" alt="RemoveStudentSequenceDiagramPart2" />
+**Note:** The lifeline for `Student` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 The following activity diagram summarises what happen when a user removes a Student:

 ##### Remove Student Workflow